DoreenRiepel/starter-hugo-academic/content/publication/24_RVV/index.md

 ---
-title: "ISABELLA: Improving Structures of Attribute-Based Encryption Leveraging Linear Algebra},"
+title: "ISABELLA: Improving Structures of Attribute-Based Encryption Leveraging Linear Algebra"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here